Cho Kyu-hyun: Military enlistment

 On May 25, 2017, Kyuhyun began his mandatory military service.
 He received training at the Nonsan Army Training Center for four weeks before fulfilling his military duty as a social service worker.
 Kyuhyun is the last member of Super Junior to begin military service.
 Kyuhyun was discharged on May 7, 2019.

 Commercial endorsements

 Together with Super Junior and Super Junior-M, Kyuhyun has endorsed various brands such as Pepsi, Yamaha, 12Plus, SPAO, Kyochon Chicken, LG phone, Tony Moly, Lotte Duty Free, and Bonrich.
 He was also the main spokesperson for Masita Seaweed from 2011 to 2016.

 In 2013, Kyuhyun and label mates Yoona, Minho, Sulli, Seohyun, and Siwon were appointed as the main models for SK Telecom.

 In 2016, Kyuhyun was chosen to be the representative of Samdasoo mineral water along with Girls' Generation's Taeyeon.

 In 2022, Kyuhyun appeared in a commercial for Terra, a brand of Korean beer by HiteJinro.
 He appeared with Sunmi whom he was a judge with in the reality show Sing Again 2, and participating contestants Kim Ki-tae, Kim So-yeon, Yun Seong.

+In 2024 and 2025, Kyuhyun became the Tourism Ambassador for Taiwan for two consecutive years.
+He filmed several short clips and appeared on posters advertising tourism for Taiwan.